 - Desipramine vs Imipramine for depression

-Clinical Research Unit (Mental Health) staff have research collaborations with other CDHB mental health services and with other collaborators locally, nationally and internationally.
+Mental Health Clinical Research Unit (CRU) staff have research collaborations with CDHB mental health services and with other collaborators locally, nationally and internationally.

 Through the University of Otago, Christchurch, our research capacity is assisted by postgraduate students and post-doctoral fellows working on aspects of these projects.